 I took a break from writing and have been spending a lot more time in the kitchen these past two months.
 Baking tends to make things slow down and feel simpler, and I think we could all use a bit of that right now.
 The mini tart pans I ordered came in a couple of weeks ago and I’ve been so excited to cook with them!
-I have a few tart recipes coming up soon, so I hope you’re ready.
+This crust works perfectly for making Classic Lemon Tarts or Mini Blueberry Cream Pies.

 The first time I set out to make homemade pie crust it really felt like such a daunting task.
 The pages that I would read in cookbooks would use terms like crimping and blind baking and would stress the importance of keeping your ingredients cold.
 Every bit of it freaked me out.
-Well, I made my first pie crust about two years ago and it really wasn’t as scary as it seems.
+Well, I made my first pie crust about two years ago and I’m here to tell you that it really wasn’t as scary as it seems.
 Making tart crust is basically the same as making pie crust; the ingredients are just a bit different but the technique doesn’t change.

 What is Blind Baking?

 Blind baking is the process of pre-baking a pie or tart crust, before adding in the filling.
 You can either partially bake or fully bake your crust.
 Partial baking is great for fillings that will need to be cooked and it will help with preventing a soggy crust.
 Full baking is necessary for filling that won’t be cooked, like cream pies or lemon tarts.

 In either case, it is important to weigh down your crust so it doesn’t rise up during the baking process.
 You can either use pie weights, uncooked rice, or dried beans to weight down your crust.
 The method I prefer is to cover the tart crust in foil so the edges don’t burn, and then fill it with uncooked rice.